astronomer/astro-blog/posts/how-to-build-an-etl-process.md

 ## ETL process steps

-This article focuses on ETL, which has been around for quite some time, but it’s worth mentioning that recently a different order of action is becoming more popular - ELT.
 What exactly are the steps of the ETL process?
 As we mentioned before, the answer is already encoded in the name:

 1. **Extract** and copy the data.
 2. Filter and **transform** it.